Flo-R1der/ambientika-smart_4_home-assistant/readme.md

     ...
 ``````
 > [!WARNING]
-> Never delete or edit the `ambientika_smart_0:` or `0_general.yaml`.
-It provides some general mandatory stuff for this package.
-If deleted, the package will not work!
+> The `ambientika_smart_0:` or `0_general.yaml` provides some general mandatory stuff for this package.
+Never delete this, otherwise the package will stop working!

 > [!NOTE]
 > For each device you want to integrate you need a line with `ambientika_smart_x` _(where **x** represents any number)_.
-> You can rename the *.yaml as you like, but make sure to pick the right one depending on your device role (Master/Slave).
+> Make sure to match your device role (Master/Slave) with the correct master/slave yaml.

 ### 3. Setting up `secrets.yaml`: